Hurricane Ian highlighted the vulnerabilities of older mobile homes

 "Hi Denny, how are ya?" says Bob Murphy, 82, to another T-shirted retiree in a baseball cap.
 Murphy is the genial president of the residents' co-op that owns the park.
 He's driving around catching up with his neighbors.

-"You doin' okay?"
+"You doin' OK?"
 Murphy asks, "Your house fared very well, didn't it?

 "Yes it did, I can't complain," calls back Denny.